 - Flavor like Jonathan but a little less tart and darker red skin.

-- Larger, crisper, and juicier than Jonathan, and a better keeper.
+- Larger, crisper, and juicier than Jonathan,

-- Slightly sour/acid balance.
+- Slightly sour -acid balance.

 - early midseason